ZacharyGeurts/universal_equation/README.md

 **Platform**: Currently Linux-only

-This project uses a Vulkan backend for rendering, chosen from idiocy, ignorance, and patience.
+This project uses an SDL3 and Vulkan backend for rendering, chosen from idiocy, ignorance, and patience.

 ## Licensing
 This is **not free (as in freedom) software**.
 It is provided for **educational purposes only**.